 You can also do cool things like have a link to a message in the Iguana log viewer from your own web screens – see this reference.

 If you have any questions or want to learn more do feel free to ask.
-Monitoring is a big topic in the masters classes I give on Iguana.
+Monitoring is a big topic in the master classes I give on Iguana.